 Safety measures within WPA offices

 No assessment work should occur when either party is sick, suspects they may be sick, or is unsure of health status.
-Every clinician will review the CDC symptom checklist and share any concerns with the client.
-The same is expected of the client.
-Vaccinated visitors are asked to present proof of vaccination.
 If either clinician or client has any concerns at all about health, they are expected to stay home and we will prioritize rescheduling.
-If either clinician or client is aware of exposure to someone with COVID-19, has any possible symptoms, is awaiting COVID test results, etc. they are expected to remain home.
+If either clinician or client is aware of exposure to someone with COVID-19, flu, norovirus, etc., staying home or masking is appreciated.
+Anyone who has symptoms or is awaiting COVID test results is expected to remain home.
 An appointment can be made via telehealth or rescheduled once 5 days has elapsed if no symptoms emerge or a negative COVID-19 test is rendered after sufficient wait time (optimally 5 days post potential exposure).
+In cases of uncertainty, we ask that you please mask.

 hand washing & sanitizing

 Our bathroom is shared and steps have been taken to make its use safer.
-Visitors are encouraged to wash hands for at least 20 seconds with soap and water upon arrival to the building.
+Visitors are encouraged to wash hands with soap and water upon arrival to the building.
 Hand-sanitizer is plentiful in our suite.

 cleaning, disinfection & ventilation